Hoyg/azuredevopslabs/labs/vstsextend/eclipse/e2eeclipse/readme.md

         session.setAttribute("driverFeeTotal", totalDriverFee);
     ```

 1. Save the file.
 Commit the changes by right clicking the file and selecting **Team->Commit**.
 Enter *Fixing totals bug #{ID of bug}* as the commit message.
 By putting the # symbol followed by an ID of a work item in a commit message, Azure DevOps will automatically associate the work item with the commit when it's pushed to the server.
 In the example of the screenshot, the ID is #1350.
-Click **Commit and Push**to push the changes to Azure DevOps Organization.
+Click **Commit and Push** to push the changes to Azure DevOps Organization.

     ![Commit and Push](images/eclipse-newcommit.png)

-1. Now that the fix has been pushed to Azure DevOps on a branch, you can create a *Pull Request.
+1. Now that the fix has been pushed to Azure DevOps on a branch, you can create a **Pull Request**.
 This will be done in Azure DevOps following the standard process for pull requests.
 Under the **Repos** hub, click on Files in the MyShuttleDocker repo and there should be a notification that you updated the `fixtotalsBug` branch.
 Click the link next to it, **Create a pull request**

     ![Create Pull Request](images/pullrequest.png)